How It Works

 A typical morning plan might look like:

-• Self-massage with sesame oil (variable, for a Vata-leaning morning, 5 minutes)
+- Self-massage with sesame oil (variable, for a restless morning, 5 minutes)

 Each ritual has a short “why now” reveal you can tap into if you want the reasoning.
 You don't have to.
 The point is to do them.